 - Alcoholics in recovery and others with a history of serious alcohol problems who have already been abstaining from alcohol

 - Anyone with a medical or psychiatric condition that would only be made worse by drinking, even in moderation

-The potential benefits of taking a break from drinking (at least for a while)
+The potential benefits of quitting, at least for a while